byu-oit/terraform-aws-scheduled-fargate/docs/adr/000-use-scheduler.md

 * Good, because our modules can be smaller and simpler, thus easier to maintain
 * Bad, because it completely breaks our exising terraform module contract, so upgrades will be more difficult
 * Bad, because it makes our apps a little more complex having to use interconnected modules instead of just one.
 It borders on not needing modules in the first place if our apps have to know how everything integrates.
+* Bad, because using the Scheduler removes the task from the list of "Scheduled Tasks" in the ECS cluster

 ## Links <!-- optional -->